renebarto/baremetal/doc/05-console-uart1.md

 - Line 174-177: Some sanity checks are performed.
 If these fail, false is returned
 - Line 179: We calculate the register for the GPIO function select register.
-This register uses 3 bits for every GPIO pin, so a 32 bit register can deal with 10 GPIO pins.
+This register uses 3 bits for every GPIO pin, so a 32 bit register can deal with 10 GPIO pins (the upper 2 bits are not used).
 This means there are 6 registers:
   - `RPI_GPIO_GPFSEL0` for GPIO pins 0 to 9
   - `RPI_GPIO_GPFSEL1` for GPIO pins 10 to 19